-Pursuant to UNCLOS (art.
+&lt;sup>26 Pursuant to the Convention (art.
 170), the Enterprise can carry out activities in the Area.
-It is the commercial arm of ISA.
+It is the commercial arm of the Authority.
 See also Agreement relating to the Implementation of Part XI of the United Nations Convention on the Law of the Sea of 10 December 1982, annex, sect.
 2, paras.
 1 and 2.

-At the subregional and regional level, particular emphasis will be placed on organizations and entities that have prioritized South-South and triangular cooperation, with a view to supporting exchanges of expertise between countries within and in different regions, taking into account the needs identified by developing

-States Members of ISA.
-The feedback provided by the network of national focal points for capacity development on relevant regional or national institutions will enable actor mapping to identify a list of competent institutions with which the Secretariat will cooperate in the design and implementation of capacity development projects and activities.
+18. At the subregional and regional level, particular emphasis will be placed on organizations and entities that have prioritized South-South and triangular cooperation, with a view to supporting exchanges of expertise between countries within and in different regions, taking into account the needs identified by developing States members of the Authority.
+The feedback provided by the network of national focal points for capacity development on relevant regional or national institutions will enable actor mapping to identify a list of competent institutions with which the secretariat will cooperate in the design and implementation of capacity development projects and activities.